-There’s a lot of controversy around commercial toothpaste and mouthwash ingredients, like fluoride, xylitol, and glycerin (not to mention the stranger ingredients that we can barely pronounce).
+There’s a lot of controversy around commercial toothpaste and mouthwash ingredients, like fluoride or xylitol (not to mention the stranger ingredients that we can barely pronounce).

 As consumers, how are we supposed to determine if an oral hygiene product’s ingredients are safe to use from a whole-body perspective?